masoudgb/Xtream-ui_bot/README.md

 ---

 Xtream-UI Bot

 A powerful bot using the Xtream-UI API to automatically post movie and series posters along with information from your Xtream-UI server directly to Telegram channels.

+---

 Features

-Posts movies and series added to your Xtream-UI server automatically.
+Automatically posts movies and series added to your Xtream-UI server.

-Fully customizable settings, including Telegram channels and posting intervals.
+Fully customizable, including Telegram channels and posting intervals.

 Supports multiple channels with unique configurations.

-Share your content with rich visual details effortlessly.
+Effortlessly share your content with rich visual details.

+---

 Requirements

 Root Access: Required for installing and configuring the bot.

-Operating System: Ubuntu 20.04 or newer recommended.
+Operating System: Ubuntu 20.04 or newer is recommended.

 Python: Python 3.x with pip installed.